payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 - Cloud Pricing Models:

 ### Describe the Benefits of Using Cloud Services
-Describe the benefits of using cloud services
+- Benefits of Cloud Computing
-- High Availability: depending on the SLA that you choose, your cloud-based applications can provide a continuous user experience with no apparent downtime, even when things go wrong.
+  - <b>High Availability:</b> depending on the SLA that you choose, your cloud-based applications can provide a continuous user experience with no apparent downtime, even when things go wrong.
-- Scalability: applications in the cloud can scale vertically or horizontally.
+  - <b>Scalability:</b> applications in the cloud can scale vertically or horizontally.
     - Scale vertically to increase compute capacity by adding RAM or CPUs to a VM
     - Scaling horizontally increase compute capacity by adding instances of resources, such as VMs, to the configuration.
+  - <b>Elasticity:</b> you can configure cloud-based applications to take advantage of autoscaling, so your applications always have the resources they need.
+  - <b>Agility:</b> deploy and configure cloud-based resources quickly as you application requirements change.
+  - <b>Geo-distribution:</b> you can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
+  - <b>Disaster Recovery:</b> by taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your applications with the confidence that comes from knowing that your data is safe in the event of a disaster.
-- -
+- Benefits
-• describe the benefits of high availability and scalability in the cloud
 • describe the benefits of reliability and predictability in the cloud
 • describe the benefits of security and governance in the cloud
 • describe the benefits of manageability in the cloud